IskaIV/Project2-Elevator-Kernel-Module/README.md

 ### Part 3a: Adding System Calls
 **Details**:
+This part requires us to implement a scheduling algorithm for a office elevator.
+You will create a kernel module elevator to implement this.

 **Assigned to**:
 > Iskandar Verdiyev, Panayoti Kourkoumelis

 ### Part 3b:  Kernel Compilation
 **Details**: